 Yes.
 Migrating to a different control panel is often possible, but some things may need to be done manually by you or your staff.
 It depends on the control panels you are moving from and to; certain aspects of your environment may not migrate automatically.
-If you have any questions, please ask our staff what control panel you are considering moving to, and they will advise you.
+If you have any questions, please inform our staff what control panel you are considering moving to, and they will advise you.

 Yes, we can do this.

 Yes, there are several ways of doing this, even without a control panel.

 Yes.
 What version we can update you to, or older version you want to downgrade to, may depend on the operating system version on the server.
 Older operating systems will not run the newer versions of PHP or MySQL, and later operating systems will not run all the older versions.

 Yes.
 We support servers running any Java applications, including Tomcat.

 Yes, we can.
 We highly recommend keeping your website installations, including content management systems and e-commerce platforms up to date.
 Older versions will have security holes that hackers utilize to upload their malware to your server.